Share this article

 A meow here, a hiss there – it’s clear cats have plenty to say!
 But this isn’t the only way cats talk to humans

-Cat body language to humans
+Cat body language and humans

 While cats might “talk” with their voices, their body language is often an even bigger giveaway of what’s going on in their furry little heads.
 Here’s a peek into what your kitty might be trying to tell you.